 Updated July 2018

-This short and little-known but surprisingly challenging trail follows a ridge that parallels the more popular Canyonback Trail to the east.
+This short and little-known but surprisingly challenging trail follows a ridge that parallels the more popular Canyonback Trail to the west.
 Like the Canyonback Trail, it offers impressive ocean, mountain and city views and, with several short but steep climbs and descents, arguably a more vigorous workout.

 From the unsigned trail head next to the No Parking sign, the trail climbs the ridge, gaining about 250 feet in 0.3 mile.
-The trail is a little obscure in spots and overgrown in others but navigation si never too difficult (when in doubt, go up).
+The trail is a little obscure in spots and overgrown in others but navigation is never too difficult (when in doubt, go up).
 Soon you find yourself weaving among vegetation including laurel sumac, California buckwheat, chaparral and a few scrub oaks.
 Across the canyon to the left is the Canyonback Trail; to the right is the 405 Freeway and beyond it the San Gabriel Mountains.

 At about 1.1 miles from the start, after negotiating a few small bumps, the trail sharply drops 100 feet on loose terrain to a saddle with a view of your destination, the so-called Prajna Tree, a large live oak atop another taller bump.
 A final steep ascent up the ridge – 200 feet in 0.2 mile – awaits you before you find yourself in the welcome shade of the tree.
 The trail continues downhill, dropping 100 feet in 0.1 mile to join the Lower Canyonback Trail, but unless you just want the extra exercise, the Prajna Tree is a logical turnaround point.
 Rest up for the steep and loose descents and climbs on the return.